SmithNJ13/data_analysis/README.md

 Middlesbrough was categorically the worst, performing terrible in every meaningful metric and often being the last, or second to last in the list.
 The following metrics are:

 13.2% WinRate, 41.8% Shots on Target (Which, I have evaluated and shown has a negative correlation on performance),

 18.5% OTCR% (On Target Conversion Rate), 7.7% TSCR% (Total Shot Conversion Rate)

 and a whopping -0.94 ASC (Average Shot Coefficient)

-This means that Middlesbrough, had many of their shots on target, but the vast majority of them did not convert to goals - indictating a poor finishing performance.
-A terrible, TSCR% rate means that the shots they were taking that are not on target are of rather poor quality and poor shot selection, and in addition to this, they weren't even shooting that often.
+This means that Middlesbrough, had many of their shots on target, but the vast majority of them did not convertto goals - indictating a poor finishing performance.
+A terrible, TSCR% rate means that the shots they were takingthat are not on target are of rather poor quality and poor shot selection, and in addition to this, they weren'teven shooting that often.
 In the one season they played, they were close to being the bottom in total shots made.
 So of the very very few shots they decided to take, they were poor choices and they had no finishing.
 This is reflected in their astronomically low Win Rate of 13.2%.

-So if anyone asks you who the worst Premier League team of the last decade has been - Middlesbrough wouldn't be a terrible answer to give.
+So if anyone asks you who the worst Premier League team of the last decade has been
+- Middlesbrough wouldn't be a terrible answer to give.
 ```